-Enoki enveloped in a thinly cut (carpaccio) beef slice with a dash of tamari and black sesame seeds for a carnivore/asian appetizers on your next dinner party.
+Enoki enveloped in a thinly cut (carpaccio style) beef slices with a dash of tamari and black sesame seeds for a simple and fun bite on your next dinner party.

-These appetizers are every carnivore’s dream, a tender meat rolled around a nice crunchy enoki mushroom and a touch of sesame.
-Sometimes simple is the answer to your guest’s stomach… My Cantonese sister in law made those mini rolls for me once before, slightly differently made (in the wok instead of the oven) but I thought it would make a nice appetizer idea for the holidays.
+These Enoki Beef Rolls savory appetizers originate from Japon, a tender meat rolled around crunchy enoki mushrooms, a drop of tamari and a sprinkle of black sesame.
+Sometimes, simple is the answer to your guest’s stomach… My Cantonese sister in law made those mini rolls for my family once, slightly differently made (in the wok instead of the oven) but I thought it would make a nice appetizer idea for the holidays.

 Black vs White sesame

 Clearing up the air here… Black vs white sesame seeds.
-Well do you know the BIG difference between black and white ones?
-First black and white sesame seeds are 2 differents types of sesame, the white one is hulled meaning it’s shell got discarded and the black one comes with it’s shell.
-Second, the texture of black sesame is much crunchier, and it’s flavor, in my opinion is calmer than the white sesame.
-I read the actual opposite on the internet but here is the thing…make a sushi roll with white sesame instead of black ones as decoration and then tell me which tasted more like sesame, it’s for sure the white.
-So I stand by my opinion: white ones are stronger.
-Third, the strongest of all is a toasted white sesame, it’s so powerful you won’t see it in many dishes… If you like East Asia dishes then you should definitely buy yourself the black sesame and for this dish the black ones are fitting perfectly.
+Well, do you know the BIG difference between black and white ones?
+First black and white sesame seeds are two different types of sesame, the white one is hulled, meaning its shell got discarded and the black one comes with its shell.
+Second, the texture of black sesame is much crunchier, and it’s flavor, in my opinion is way more subtile than the white ones.
+Third, the strongest of all is a toasted white sesame, it’s so powerful you won’t see it in many dishes… If you like East Asian dishes then you should definitely buy yourself the black sesame and for this dish the black ones are fitting right in.

 Let’s make those meaty rolls!